neurobagel/documentation/docs/user_guide/annotation_tool.md

 For each unique column value, you can:

 - Add a free-form description of the value
-- Select a standardized term that best captures the meaning of the value
+- Select a standardized term that best captures the meaning of the value[^1]
-- Select "Mark as missing" if the value:
+- Select "Mark as missing" if the value:[^1]
      - indicates missing, unavailable, or invalid data
      - OR, does not have a suitable match among the standardized term options